 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-Earlier this summer, my husband and I decided to take our kids to a baseball game at Dodger Stadium.
+Last summer, my husband and I decided to take our kids to a baseball game at Dodger Stadium.
 Despite the fact that my husband is a die-hard New York Yankees fan, our six-year-old son pledges his undying allegiance to the Toronto Blue Jays … all because I’m from Toronto.
 It’s so sweet and even though I’m a Blue Jays fan myself, I still try to subtly encourage him to root for his home team, the L.A.
 Dodgers.
-RELATED: Here’s How To Win Tickets To The College Football National Championship in Arizona

-This is a roundabout way of explaining why we took our kids to see the Toronto Blue Jays when they came to L.A. at the end of this past July.
+This is a roundabout way of explaining why we took our kids to see the Toronto Blue Jays when they came to L.A.
 Our kids put on their Blue Jays hats and t-shirts and were so excited for the game.

 While we were driving into the stadium, I saw lots of people outside selling clear plastic bags.
 It wasn’t until that moment that I realized you’re not allowed to bring a bag into the game unless it follows certain specifications.
 I looked at my backpack, filled with all the essentials I’d carefully packed and thought, “Uh-oh.”